 Eventually, we finished.
 After expanding my renovation’s scope, I spent significantly more than I originally intended to—close to $100,000 all told, but that includes fully updated plumbing and new floors in both rooms.

 I have enough storage space in the kitchen and bathroom that nothing falls out when I open a cabinet!
 I love cooking; I’ve got a lot of ingredients and equipment, and it’s so nice not to feel like I’m overstuffing every corner.
 Having a floor-to-ceiling pantry is a fantastic luxury in a smallish apartment!
 I’m also enjoying the dishwasher.
 I love the way the kitchen tile feels under my feet, and how the rooms are designed for me, with my interests and needs—even my career—in mind.
 That customization is the greatest luxury of the whole thing.

 Thank you, Michele, for sharing your bathroom and kitchen renovation tale with us!

 KITCHEN RESOURCES: Rodano Acero floor tiles: Porcelanosa.
 Kitchen cabinets: Hanssem.
 Cabinet hardware: Häfele.
 Countertops and backsplash in Frozen Terra: Caesarstone.
-Sink: Kohler.
+Kohler sink: Kohler.
 Faucet: Grohe.
-Refrigerator/dishwasher/stove: Jennair.
-500 series dishwasher, 800 series range, and microwave: Bosch.
+Jennair refrigerator/dishwasher/stove: Jennair.
+Bosch 500 series dishwasher, 800 series range, and microwave: Bosch.
 Robert Sonneman ceiling light: Ylighting.
 Paint in White Dove: Benjamin Moore.